Empowering Newcomer MLs: Access to Content Area Classes for Better Language Learning

 It’s practical.

-And it’s built for the multilingual classroom we actually have—not the one we wish we had.
+And it’s built for the multilingual learners we actually have — not the one we used to have.

 Want the “Ace Level 1” Student Check Sheet?